-Former Corporate Vice President for Worldwide Government Affairs and Policy

-Johnson and Johnson
+Former Corporate Vice President for Worldwide Government Affairs and Policy Johnson and Johnson

-Ms. Licitra was appointed to fill a vacancy on our Board of Directors on July 17, 2019.
+Ms. Licitra joined our Board of Directors in July of 2019.
 From January 2014 through August 2015, Ms. Licitra served as Corporate Vice President, Worldwide Government Affairs & Policy at Johnson & Johnson, a medical devices, pharmaceutical, and consumer packaged goods manufacturer.
 From December 2011 to December 2013, Ms. Licitra served as the Worldwide Chairman, Global Medical Solutions at Johnson & Johnson.
 From July 2002 to November 2011, she served as the Company Group Chairman and Worldwide Franchise Chairman at Ethicon Endo-Surgery, Inc., a Johnson & Johnson medical device company.
 From January 2001 to June 2002, she served as the President of Ethicon Endo-Surgery.
-Ms. Licitra currently serves on the Board of Directors of Si-Bone, Inc., medical device company focusing on a minimally invasive surgical implant system to treat sacroiliac joint dysfunction, and previously served on the Board of Directors of Novadaq Technologies Inc., a provider of proven comprehensive fluorescence imaging solutions, until the company was acquired by Stryker Corporation in 2017.
+From June 2015 to June 2021, she served on the Compensation Committee of the Board of Directors of Si-Bone, Inc., a medical device company focusing on a minimally invasive surgical implant system to treat sacroiliac joint dysfunction, and previously served on the Board of Directors of Novadaq Technologies Inc., a provider of proven comprehensive fluorescence imaging solutions, until the company was acquired by Stryker Corporation in 2017.
 Ms. Licitra received a B.S. in Commerce from Rider College.
 Ms. Licitra is a member of our Audit Committee and our Compensation Committee.